rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-tips-and-how-tos.md

 which results in no active servers.

 You can avoid this problem by adding ServiceNet to the list of networks for the Auto Scale group.
-In the future, Auto Scale will validate that the ServiceNet network is part of the launch configuration if a load balancer is configured.

 ### Connect Auto Scale to a single Tsvld[svr] monitoring alarm